Finding the Linearization of a Function at a Point: A complete walkthrough

 Construct the linearization: L(x) = 4 + 4(x - 2) = 4x - 4

-Therefore, the linearization of f(x) = x² at x = 2 is L(x) = 4x - 4.
-This means that near x = 2, the function x² can be approximated by the line 4x - 4.
+Which means, the linearization of f(x) = x² at x = 2 is L(x) = 4x - 4.
+So in practice, near x = 2, the function x² can be approximated by the line 4x - 4.

 Example 2: Linearizing f(x) = √x at x = 9